takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2020/2020-09-22-woman-need-man.md

 'I see.
 I understand your pain, man.'
 I said.
 <br /><br />

 'But, you know what, it's much simpler than that.
 She left you because you were an arsehole.
 Don't intellectualise it.
 A woman needs a man.
 I have faith.
-There is a woman out there who needs me.'
+There is a woman out there who needs me.
+I'm gonna meet her one day.'